Date of report: 13/02/2023

 |6||ACTION SHOULD BE TAKEN

-In my opinion action should be taken to prevent future deaths and I believe you AND/OR your organisation have the power to take such action.
+In my opinion action should be taken to prevent future deaths and I believe you Wiltshire Police have the power to take such action.

 Your response must contain details of action taken or proposed to be taken, setting out the timetable for action.
 Otherwise you must explain why no action is proposed.